codlark/cls/docs/Syntax.md

     fillColor: [heliotrope]
 ```

-The `defaults` section specifies defaults for element properties.
-This section uses property definitions.
+The `defaults` section specifies defaults for element properties, and uses the same property definition syntax.

 ## Element Sections

 Element sections describe the text, images, and shapes that make the final asset.
-Element sections must have unique names and those names can't be the names of the special sections, nor can they contain any special characters like colon or curly braces, spaces are okay.
+Element sections must have unique names and those names can't be the names of the special sections, nor can they contain any special characters, like a colon or curly braces, spaces are okay.
 Elements can also conain other elements, which are positioned realative to their container.
 ```
 #some properties omitted for clarity
 infoBox {